Network Security21 min read

 DMZ-004Windows patchingWSUS DMZ ServerOT SCADA ServerHTTP8530DMZ→OTWeeklyIT Operations

 The data flow register is the authoritative source for firewall rule design.
-Every rule should correspond to a documented data flow; every documented flow should have a corresponding firewall rule.
+Every rule should correspond to a documented flow; every documented flow should have a corresponding firewall rule.
+When Beacon Security validates DMZ deployments, undocumented firewall rules are always a finding, if a rule exists without a corresponding flow in the register, nobody owns it and nobody can explain why it's there.

 Traffic Flow Architecture Diagram